CenturyHSTech/single-page-html-only/README.md

-# Image Gallery Project

-This project involves designing and coding an image gallery that displays a minimum of 9 thumbnail images.
-Each thumbnail links to a full-sized version, and the layout should be responsive and visually styled.
+# Single Page - HTML Only

+Students will create a single webpage on ___.
 ---

 <details>
 <summary><strong>Project Overview</strong></summary>

-Students will design an image gallery project that showcases a minimum of 9 image thumbnails related to a theme, and these thumbnails link to a full-sized image.

-The design should be a grid of images styled using fonts, colors, borders, and other CSS properties.
+Students will code an HTML page (`index.html`) and use markup to structure a page on ___.

+The page should have a minimum of 3 sections each with a section header, paragraphs, and images.
+In one or more of the sections, the student needs to create at least two different lists each with at least 3 list items.

 </details>

 ---
 <details>
-<summary><strong>Setup Instructions</strong></summary>
+<summary><strong>VS Code Setup Instructions</strong></summary>

-1. Place all project files (HTML, CSS, images) into the `simple_html_page` folder.
-2. Clone the project: `git clone`
-3. Open in VS Code (`Image-Gallery-Project.code-workspace`)
+1. Make sure you have python poetry installed (open the Software Center and look for it in apps)
+2. Open Command prompt by clicking in the search window and typing `cmd`
+3. Type `poetry --version` - if it gave you a version, you are ready.
+If not, get the teacher to show you.
+4. Make sure you add the Python Extension (the one with the Microsoft seal)
-4. Open the terminal (View > New Terminal)
+5. Open the terminal (View > New Terminal)
-5. Install the Python extension for VS Code
-6. Run `poetry shell` in the terminal
+6. Run `poetry env activate` in the terminal
 7. Note your virtual environment name
 8. Open the Command Palette (`Ctrl + Shift + P`)
 9. Select the Python interpreter (look for the Poetry environment)
 10. Run `poetry update`
-11. Run `pytest` to test your code
+11. Run `pytest` to test your code - it will give you an error (that's to be expected)
-12. If needed, configure tests via the Testing icon
-13. Place your content in the `image_gallery` folder
-14. Store all images (full-size and thumbnails)
-15. Choose a theme for your gallery
-16. Record your final product showing responsiveness
+12. Create a file named `index.html` into the `project` folder
+13. Follow in class instructions on how to code your html file.
+14. Review the [Project Requirements](project-requirements) for the assignment
-17. Commit and push changes regularly
+15. Commit and push changes regularly
+16. As you work, try typing `pytest` in the terminal to see what tests you are passing and which ones you are failing
+17. If you don't know what a failed test means, talk to your teacher to help you work through it.
+18. To get a 3/4 proficient in HTML, you need to pass all `test_html.py` tests.
+19. To get a 4/4 exceeds, you need to pass all tests (`test_html.py` and `test_html_exceeds.py`).
+20. Make sure you push all commits to receive a score.

 </details>